sungsoo-ahn/2025/_posts/2025-04-28-unified-models.md

 *Limitations - Inference Speed*.
 Token-by-token generation leads to slower inference times, particularly for long sequences like video.

-**Autoregressive-based Models with Continuous Valued Tokenizer** Autoregressive models with continuous-valued tokenizers, such as MMAR, introduce an alternative approach to unified multimodal modeling by representing data as continuous latent representations instead of discrete tokens.
+**Autoregressive-based Models with Continuous Valued Tokenizer**.
+Autoregressive models with continuous-valued tokenizers, such as MMAR, introduce an alternative approach to unified multimodal modeling by representing data as continuous latent representations instead of discrete tokens.
 This method offers unique advantages in modeling high-dimensional data like images and videos while maintaining the flexibility of autoregressive frameworks.

 *Advantage - Continuous Representations:*.
 Unlike discrete tokenization, these models use continuous embeddings to represent inputs, providing a richer and more compact encoding of complex modalities like video and high-resolution images.

 *Limitations - Task Flexibility*: While excellent for understanding tasks, these models may require additional tuning to handle diverse generative tasks effectively.

-**Mixed Architectures with Discrete Valued Tokenizer** Mixed architectures that combine autoregressive (AR) and diffusion models, such as Show-O and SEED-X, represent an innovative approach to unified multimodal modeling.
+**Mixed Architectures with Discrete Valued Tokenizer.**
+Mixed architectures that combine autoregressive (AR) and diffusion models, such as Show-O, represent an innovative approach to unified multimodal modeling.
 These architectures leverage the strengths of both AR and diffusion frameworks while operating on discrete-valued tokenized inputs, aiming to address the limitations of each individual method.